lhndo/LH-Stinger/User_Mods/MMU/Stinger Pico MMU - @LH/README.md

 7. Roll the first pulley while bringing it closer to the servo shaft.
 8. With the string tensioned, insert the pulley into the geared shaft
 9. Repeat the procedure with the second pulley
-10. Finish by tightening the screw that holds the pulley stack onto the stepper shaft
+10. Finish by tightening the screw that holds the pulley stack onto the servo shaft

 *Video available on Discord (for now)*